Kotlin/KEEP/proposals/collection-literals.md

 ## Performance

 We did performance measurements to make sure that we don't miss any obvious problems in Kotlin's `listOf` implementation compared to `java.util.List.of`.
-And to compare performance of the proposal with [the alternative "granular operators" suggestion](#rejected-proposal-more-granular-operators), since the more granular operators proposal came as an idea to improve performance.
+And to compare the performance of the proposal with [the alternative "granular operators" suggestion](#rejected-proposal-more-granular-operators), since the more granular operators proposal came as an idea to improve performance.
 Unironically, a more straightforward "single operator of" proposal shows better performance than "granular operators proposal" in our benchmarks.

 For array-backed collections, the approach to prepoluate array and pass the reference to the array is more performant than consecutively calling `.add` for every element.